goodandco/obsidian-project-flow/README.md

 ## Installation
 This plugin is intended to live inside your Obsidian vault under:

-- <vault>/.obsidian/plugins/automator
+- <vault>/.obsidian/plugins/project-flow

 Steps:
-1. Copy or clone this repository into the folder above (folder name must be `automator`).
+1. Copy or clone this repository into the folder above (folder name must be `project-flow`).
 2. Build the plugin (see Development below) so `main.js`, `manifest.json`, and `styles.css` are present in the plugin folder.
-3. In Obsidian, go to Settings → Community plugins → Enable community plugins → then enable “Automator”.
+3. In Obsidian, go to Settings → Community plugins → Enable community plugins → then enable “ProjectFlow”.

 ## Usage
 Run the command:
 - Command palette → “Add Project Info”

-Automator will ask:
+ProjectFlow will ask:
 1. Project name → stored as $_PROJECT_NAME
 2. Project tag → stored as $_PROJECT_TAG
 3. Parent name → stored as $_PROJECT_PARENT
 4. Dimension → choose from your configured list
 5. Category → choose from the selected dimension

-After collecting these inputs, Automator creates the project structure and files and fills template variables accordingly.
+After collecting these inputs, ProjectFlow creates the project structure and files and fills template variables accordingly.

 ## What gets created
 By default, projects are created under `1.
 Projects/<Dimension>/<Category>/<$_PROJECT_FULL_NAME>`.

-Within that folder, Automator creates:
+Within that folder, ProjectFlow creates:
 - Knowledge Base/
 - Meetings/
 - Work/